niketagrawal/Embedded-Software-development-in-Linux/README.md

+Software package for TI2726-C Operating Systems.

-This repository contains embedded software written for Raspberry Pi as part of the course TI2726-C Operating Systems lab at TU Delft to get practical insights into the following:
+This repository contains embedded software written for Raspberry Pi to get practical insights into the following:

 - Embedded Linux
 - Multithread programming